 After the Add/Drop period, a student may withdraw from a course in accordance with the dates published online.
 No refund will be given.
 A mark of "W" (withdraw) is recorded on the academic record but is not calculated in the grade point average.
 After the withdrawal period for the course, a request to withdraw cannot be honored and the instructor is required to assign a grade, which is used in calculating grade point average.
 Students should be careful to drop or withdraw according to instructions published each semester online.
 Failure to follow proper procedures may result in a 0.0 grade.
-It is the student's responsibility to visit Student Services to ensure all proper transactions have taken place.
+Students cannot withdraw from courses using e-Services because JCC is committed to helping you know all of your options and consequences before you withdraw.
+It is the student's responsibility to contact Student Services to ensure all proper transactions have taken place.
 Please verify that you have been withdrawn.
 Do not assume that an instructor has withdrawn you or that you have been dropped for not paying.